 than 3D FEA for 4 layer cross-ply laminate

 See the SwiftComp Brochure for details about features and capabilities.

 AnalySwift’s software handles a wide variety of 1D, 2D, and 3D composite structures, enabling the virtual testing of composites for mechanical and multifunctional properties.

 VIRTUAL TESTING OF COMPOSITES

 SwiftComp provides a seamless, high-fidelity link between constituent material properties and engineering structural design and analysis.
-To do so, SwiftComp implements the novel Mechanics of Structure Genome theory (recently developed by Purdue University), which unifies composite micromechanical and structural modeling.
+To do so, SwiftComp implements the novel Mechanics of Structure Genome theory, which unifies composite micromechanical and structural modeling.
 SwiftComp differs drastically from the conventional micromechanics-then-structural mechanics approaches.
 By avoiding assumptions commonly invoked in other approaches, SwiftComp provides the most mathematical rigor and best engineering generality.
 The problem is decoupled into two sets of analyses: a constitutive modeling and a structural analysis, allowing the structural analysis to be formulated exactly as a general (1D, 2D, or 3D) continuum.
 This also confines all approximations to the constitutive modeling, ensuring the best accuracy.